basmens/express-web-proxy/certs/README.md

 ## Generate RootCA (when needed)

-The RootCA will be valid till 31-12-2034.
-After then you can use the following command to generate a new one.
+The RootCA will be valid until 31-12-2034.
+After that you can use the following command to generate a new one.
 You should add the new RootCA.crt to your root certificate store.

 ```sh